Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 Getting Around The City

 The main Old Town is rather walkable, a pleasant stroll past picturesque buildings and shops.
-For getting around when you don’t want to walk, you can always call a taxi or hop on public transportation.
+When you don’t want to walk, you can always call a taxi or hop on public transportation.

 Gdansk is well connected with trams and buses, known as the ZMT.
-Tickets are inexpensive, with single ticket costs just 3.20 zloty, or you can pay a smidge more (3.80) for a multi-ride ticket that’s valid for an hour.
-As soon as you board a bus or tram, you’ll stamp your ticket in the yellow machines right by the doors — this validates your ticket.
-Any ZMT ticket works for both the trams and busses, just not the SMK trains.
+As soon as you board a bus or tram, you’ll stamp your ticket in the yellow machines right by the doors—this validates your ticket.
+Any ZMT ticket works for both the trams and buses, just not the SMK trains.

-You can also purchase a 24 hour ticket that’s good for all trams and busses day or night that costs 13 zloty (or half off, with a student discount).
-A 72 hour ticket is 30 zloty, with a half off discount students with an ID.
-You can buy tickets directly from the driver (make sure you have exact change) or you can buy tickets at most newsstands or at ticket kiosks.
+You can also purchase a 24-hour ticket and a 72-hour ticket that’s good for all trams and buses, day or night.
+If you have a student ID, be sure to have it on you because it will get you half-off ticket prices!
+You can buy tickets directly from the driver (make sure you have exact change) or at most newsstands or ticket kiosks.

 A quick visit to Poland is absolutely charming — but you'll get more if you're living in Europe for a semester.